 Consumers are involved in the planning, implementation, and evaluation at all levels of the service to ensure services are responsive to the needs of individuals.
-(NZS 8134 Health and Disability Services Standard 2.5)
+(Nga paerewa Health and disability services standard 2.3.9 NZS 8134:2021)

-'Consumer' is the term used to refer to anyone with personal lived experience of problems due to the use of alcohol and other drugs.
-Other terms used include service user, client, tangata whai ora, and patient.
+'Consumer' is the term used to refer to anyone with direct personal lived experience of problems caused by and associated with their use of alcohol and other drugs.
+Other terms that get used include client, service user, tangata whai ora, tangata whai i te ora, and patient.

-CADS consumer team consists of a consumer advisor who works across all the services CADS provide and consumer liaisons who work with individual teams: Auckland Opioid Treatment Service, Medical Detoxification Services (in-patient and community and home detox) and CADS Counselling Service.
+CADS has a consumer team which consists of a consumer advisor who works across all the services CADS provide and 3 consumer liaisons working with individual teams: Auckland Opioid Treatment Service, Medically Managed Withdrawal Services (in-patient and community and home detox) and CADS Counselling Service.

 For more information about what the team has been up to click here for the team's newsletter pRogReSsioN